DantchoLV9/dantcho-personal-website-down/README.md

 # dantcho-personal-website-down
-A page used when my blog is down
+A quick page I made for when my website is down